The Difference Between Holding Companies and Corporate Mergers

 Pursuant to Article 111 of the Amendment to the Direct Taxation Law enacted in 2001, as well as Item 16 of Article 1 of the Law Amending Certain Provisions of the Fourth Economic, Social, and Cultural Development Plan of the Islamic Republic of Iran and the Implementation of the General Policies of Article 44 of the Constitution enacted in 2007, a merger is defined as follows:

-A merger is an act by which two or more companies, while eliminating their separate legal personalities, form a single and new legal entity or are absorbed into another existing legal entity.
+A merger is an act by which two or more companies, while eliminating their separate legal personalities, form a new legal entity or are absorbed into an existing legal entity.

 Comparison of the Objectives and Functions of Holding Companies and Mergers